kris-dev-hub/globallinks/README.md

 - **Archive Name:** `CC-MAIN-2021-04` - Name of the archive to be parsed.
 - **Number of Files:** `4` - Number of files to be parsed.
 Currently, there are 90,000 files in one archive, with 900 in each segment.
 Parsing at least one segment is necessary to obtain compacted results.
 - **Number of Threads:** `2` - Number of threads to use (ranging from 1 to 16).
+- **Segments id:** `2` or `0-10` - Number of segments to import.
+Range from 0 to 99.
+Format 2,3,4,5 or 2-5 is accepted.

 ### Resource Utilization and Performance
 - **Memory Usage:** One tread typically consumes approximately 1.5 GB of RAM.
 Therefore, running 4 threads will require about 6 GB of RAM.
+4GB of RAM is the minimum requirement.
 - **Processing Time:** The time taken to process one segment varies depending on CPU and network speed.
 It generally takes a few hours.

 ### Data Storage